spatialos/UnrealGDK/SpatialGDK/Documentation/content/toolbars.md

 1. The Unreal<->SpatialOS networking switch
 1. The “Number of Servers” multiplayer option
+1. The "SpatialOS Settings" menu item which opens the [SpatialOS settings](#settings)

 ### Switching between native Unreal networking and SpatialOS networking